itzvinoth/vp-docs/docs/guide/input.md

 #### Hide number spinners

 In some use cases number field spinner looks ugly.
 For that case include `hide-spinner` attribute to hide the spinner from the number field.
+To make the spinner dynamically hide and show you need to use `:hideSpinner='true || false'`
 ```html
 <su-input type="number" hide-spinner v-model="nospin" static-label label="Enter age"></su-input>
 ```